-Our drug discovery approach aims to identify small molecules that can serve as chemical starting points, or leads, for optimization efforts providing novel, potent and selective drug candidates for targets that are most likely to be affected by small molecule drugs.
-To enable our screening operation to identify high quality leads, we have assembled a large proprietary chemical library of diverse compounds.
+Our drug discovery approach aims to identify small molecules that can serve as chemical starting points, or leads, for optimization efforts providing novel, potent and selective product candidates for targets that are most likely to be affected by small molecule drugs.
+We have assembled a large proprietary chemical library of diverse compounds.
 This diverse compound library consists of about 800,000 small organic molecules.
 We have also developed proprietary synthetic methods for library construction and lead optimization.
-In addition, our reference drug library provides us with the opportunity to validate targets and is another key component of our drug discovery platform.
+In addition, our reference drug library provides us with the opportunity to validate targets and is another component of our drug discovery platform.
 This reference drug library includes a wide range of the known central nervous system active drugs.